DataTools Anti-Human Trafficking

 DataTools is committed to acting ethically and with integrity in all business dealings.

-Where a supplier or contractor uses a sub-contractor they must make sure adequate processes are in place to ensure that subcontractors also operate in accordance with this policy.
+Where a supplier or contractor uses a sub-contractor, they must ensure adequate processes are in place to ensure that subcontractors also operate in accordance with this policy.

 No forced labour

 Employment must be freely chosen.
-No Worker in any way should be:
+No worker should be subjected to:

-bonded labour, work which is not for compensation received by the worker, but to repay a debt, which is often incurred by another person offering the worker’s labour in exchange.
+- bonded labour, work which is not for compensation received by the worker, but to repay a debt, often incurred by another person offering the worker’s labour in exchange;

 Freedom of movement

-Workers movement must not be restricted by the controlling of identity papers, holding money deposits or taking any other action to prevent workers from terminating their employment.
+Workers’ movement must not be restricted by controlling identity papers, immigration documents, holding money deposits, or taking any action to prevent workers from terminating their employment.
 Workers must be free to leave their employer after reasonable notice.

 No child labour

 Work must not be performed by children under the minimum legal working age in the country of employment.
-Where a minimum legal age is absent in the local laws, no work should be carried out by a child under the age of 15.
+Where no minimum legal age exists, no work should be carried out by a child under the age of 15.

 Wages and compensation

-Workers must receive (at a minimum) all wages, overtime compensation and benefits mandated by local laws.
-Workers must be provided with written and understandable information about their employment conditions before they enter employment and about their wages for each pay period.
-Deductions from wages for disciplinary measures or any deductions from wages not provided for by law shall not occur without the express permission of the worker concerned.
+Workers must receive at least all wages, overtime compensation, and benefits mandated by local laws.
+Workers must be provided with written and understandable information about their employment conditions before entering employment, and about their wages for each pay period.
+Deductions from wages for disciplinary measures or other deductions not provided by law must not occur without the worker’s express permission.
 All disciplinary measures should be recorded.

 Working hours

 Working hours must comply with applicable local laws.
-Workers should not be required to work more than the maximum hours per week as stipulated by local laws.
-Overtime shall be agreed and not excessive.
+Workers should not be required to work more than the maximum hours per week allowed by law.
+Overtime must be voluntary and not excessive.

 No discrimination

-All conditions of employment must be based on an individual’s ability to do the job, not on the basis of personal characteristics, such as gender, ethnic origin, religion, age, disability, personal beliefs, marital status, sexual orientation, union membership or political affiliation.
-The work environments should be without distress or interference caused by harassment, discrimination or any other inappropriate
+All conditions of employment must be based on an individual’s ability to perform the job, not personal characteristics such as gender, ethnic origin, religion, age, disability, beliefs, marital status, sexual orientation, union membership, or political affiliation.
+Work environments should be free from harassment, discrimination, or other inappropriate workplace behaviour.

 No harassment or abuse

-Workers shall be treated with dignity and respect.
-Workplaces must be free from harassment, including physical, sexual, verbal or visual behaviour that creates an offensive, hostile or intimidating environment.
+Workers must be treated with dignity and respect.
+Workplaces must be free from physical, sexual, verbal, or visual harassment or any behaviour that creates an offensive, hostile, or intimidating environment.

 Working conditions

-Personal protective equipment and machinery safeguards shall be supplied, and workers trained in their use.
-Workers will have access to clean toilet facilities, clean drinking water and, where appropriate, sanitary facilities for food storage and preparation.
-Workers have the right to refuse work that is unsafe.
+Workplaces must be safe and hygienic, without risk to health.
+Workers must receive adequate and regular training to perform their jobs safely.
+Personal protective equipment and machinery safeguards must be provided, and workers trained in their use.
+Workers must have access to clean toilet facilities, clean drinking water, and sanitary facilities for food storage and preparation where applicable.
+Workers have the right to refuse unsafe work.

 Hiring and regular employment

-Workers must be provided with a clear, understandable labour contract containing all legally required employment terms, entitlements and conditions.
-Workers must not be charged any recruitment fees for their employment.
+Workers must be provided with a clear, understandable, detailed, and accurate labour contract containing all legally required employment terms, entitlements, and conditions.
+Workers must not be charged recruitment fees.

 Breaches of this Policy

-DataTools uses an external service provider to enable workers to anonymously report without fear any suspected misconduct, including matters relating to labour practices and human rights.
+All DataTools workers are able to report to HR, without fear of retaliation, any suspected misconduct, including matters relating to labour practices, slavery, human trafficking and human rights.